Skip to content

 • Ability to recover from disaster: financial or natural (Evaluate the infrastructure)

-There are various parameters in which you should be evaluating your suppliers’ social impact.
+There are various parameters in which you should be evaluating your suppliers’ social impact to enhance your supply chain ESG & sustainability.

 Some very practical parameters to address are: